La Philharmonie de Paris has simulated airflow and particle dispersal of the Pierre Boulez Symphonic Hall to prepare its reopening after the lockdown.

-With regard to the orchestra, given that the air moves towards the musicians’ backs, risk of transmission from the audience appears highly improbable.
+With regard to the orchestra, the simulations revealed that risk of transmission from the audience appears highly improbable.
 Risk is further reduced by the use of face masks.
-The conductor, likewise, does not appear to be in an at-risk location.

-This benefit is distinctly illustrated by the worst-case scenario of a person coughing without a mask.
-It clearly appears that the dispersal of particles is very significantly reduced with lower ventilation, which also limits the potential impact on the person seated in the row ahead.
+The simulations also helped determine that the dispersal of particles is significantly reduced with lower ventilation, which also limits the potential impact on the person seated in the row ahead.